ameschen/ameschen/README.md

 I am currently in the Bachelor of Computer Science (BCS) program at the University of British Columbia.
 Before this, I studied Biology and worked in clinical research, industrial labs, as well as a couple other side jobs (including 3 years as a part-time barista)!

-### 🌱 I’m currently working on:

-- creating a personal website

 ### ⚡ In my free time:

 - I love hiking during the (two months of) Vancouver summer